 Hotel Transfer Partners

-Unlike most other airline programs, Summit cardholders can also transfer their points to several hotel loyalty programs.
-At launch, Atmos Rewards points can be transferred to the following hotel programs:
+Unlike most airline programs, Summit cardholders can also transfer their points to several hotel loyalty programs.
+At time of publication, Atmos Rewards points can be transferred to the following hotel programs:

-While we wouldn't rush out to transfer Atmos points to any of these hotel programs, it's another novel way to use those points.
-Alaska says more hotel partners are on the way, but a spokesperson didn't provide a timeline or other potential hotel partners.
+While we wouldn't rush to transfer Atmos points to any of these hotel programs, it's another novel way to use those points.
+Alaska says more hotel partners are likely to be added in the future, but a spokesperson didn't provide a timeline or other potential hotel partners when the card launched back in August.

 Free Points Sharing